Indochine (band)

-Indochine ([ɛ̃dɔʃin]) is a French pop rock and new wave band formed in Paris in 1981.
-They became very successful in the Francophonie, Europe and Latin America in the 1980s, with songs like "L'Aventurier" and "Canary Bay".
-Following the release of several critically acclaimed, but commercially unsuccessful, albums in the 1990s, the group returned to stardom with the release of Paradize in 2002.
-The band has sold over 13 million albums and singles.
+Indochine ([ɛ̃dɔʃin]) is a French rock and new wave band formed in Paris in 1981.
+It achieved significant success in the 1980s across the Francophone world, Europe, and Latin America with hit songs L'Aventurier and Canary Bay.
+After releasing several critically praised but commercially disappointing albums in the 1990s, the band experienced a resurgence with the 2002 album Paradize.
+To date, Indochine has sold over 10 million albums and singles worldwide.